CodeSmile-0000011110110111/de.codesmile.luny/README.md

 - UnityEditor and UnityEngine "Core Modules" available, more to come ...
 - Instant script reload: no compiling, no domain reload
 - Bind custom objects to Lua
-- Inspector editing of script 'context' values
+- Inspector editing of script context table values
 - Sandboxing prevents use of potentially malicious calls
 - Lua functions are fully async-awaitable
 - Uses [LuaCSharp](https://github.com/nuskey8/Lua-CSharp), a high performance C# implementation of Lua